-Domain: E85 Joining Range: E39 Actor

-Subproperty of: E5 Event.
-P11 had participant (participated in): E39 Actor

-Scope note: This property identifies the instance of E39 Actor that becomes member of a E74 Group in an

-E85 Joining.

-The election of Sir Isaac Newton as Member of Parliament to the Convention Parliament of 1689 joined Sir Isaac Newton

-• The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 joined Mikhail Sergeyevich Gorbachev

-P144 joined with (gained member by)
+F 145 Joined (W P 143 joined (was joined by) Domain: E85 Joining Range: E39 Actor Subproperty of: $\underline{E5}$ Event. $\underline{P11}$ had participant (participated in): $\underline{E39}$ Actor Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the instance of E39 Actor that becomes member of a E74 Group in an E85 Joining.
+Examples: Joining events allow for describing people becoming members of a group with a more detailed path from E74 Group through P144 joined with (gained member by) , E85 Joining, P143 joined (was joined by) to E39 Actor, compared to the shortcut offered by P107 has current or former member (is current or former member of) .
+The election of Sir Isaac Newton as Member of Parliament to the Convention Parliament of 1689 joined Sir Isaac Newton The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 joined Mikhail Sergeyevich Gorbachev The implementation of the membership treaty January 1.
+1973 between EU and Denmark joined Denmark (E40)

-Domain: E85 Joining Range: E74 Group

-Subproperty of: E5 Event.
-P11 had participant (participated in): E39 Actor a member through an instance of E85 Joining.

-Scope note: This property identifies the instance of E74 Group of which an instance of E39 Actor becomes
+1 1 2 E85 Joining E74 Group E5 Event.
+P11 had participant (participated in): E39 Actor many to many, necessary (1,n:0,n) Scope note: This property identifies the instance of E74 Group of which an note: This property identifies the instance of E74 Group of which an instance of E39 Actor becomes a member through an instance of E85 Joining.